Edward Mulhare

 Edward Mulhare (8 April 1923 – 24 May 1997) was an Irish actor whose career spanned five decades.
-He is best known for his starring roles in two television series: The Ghost & Mrs. Muir and Knight Rider.
+He is best known for his starring roles in two television series, sitcom The Ghost & Mrs. Muir (1968-70) and action drama Knight Rider (1982-86).

 Early life and career

 Mulhare, one of three brothers, was born at 22 Quaker Road, Cork City, County Cork, Ireland, to John and Catherine (née Keane) Mulhare.
 As a child, he received his education at St. Nessan's Christian Brothers School, and later North Monastery.
 Mulhare, as a young adult, began schooling at the National University of Ireland in medicine, but eventually decided upon a career in theatre.
 After acting in various Irish venues including the Gate Theatre in Dublin, he moved to London, where he worked with Orson Welles and John Gielgud.
-He co-starred with Orson Welles in a 1951 production of "Othello" directed by Laurence Olivier, and played in Pygmalion before going to America.
+He co-starred with Orson Welles in a 1951 production of Othello directed by Welles and produced by Laurence Olivier, and played in Pygmalion before going to America.

-In 1955 Mulhare starred as James Finnegan in the first feature film produced in Israel – Hill 24 Doesn't Answer.
+In 1955 Mulhare starred as James Finnegan in the first feature film produced in Israel, Hill 24 Doesn't Answer.

 His best-known stage role was as Professor Higgins in the original Broadway production of My Fair Lady, having taken over the role from Rex Harrison in 1957.
-Mulhare was understudy to Harrison until that time, going on to play the part for three years in New York for 1000 performances, then continuing the role on an international tour, which included an extensive tour of Russia.
+Mulhare was understudy to Harrison until that time, going on to play the part for three years in New York for 1,000 performances, then continuing the role on an international tour, which included an extensive tour of Russia.
 He continued to perform the role in summer theatres and for touring companies into the 1970s.
-A notable East Lansing MI university campus performance of My Fair Lady was originally canceled due to blizzard, but played to a packed house of 4000 when word was sent out that any student could get into the performance free, if they could get there.
-Many showed up on skis; as told by Mulhare and Anne Rogers on The Irv Kupcinet Show in a 1978 interview.
+A notable East Lansing, Michigan university campus performance of My Fair Lady was originally cancelled due to a blizzard, but played to a packed house of 4,000 when word was sent out that any student could get into the performance free, if they could get there.
+Many showed up on skis, as told by Mulhare and Anne Rogers on The Irv Kupcinet Show in a 1978 interview.
 Mulhare and Rogers continued their acting partnership, playing King Arthur and Guenevere in Camelot.